Ronan Keating is an platinum selling artist, radio host and broadcaster.

 Keating is actively involved in charity work and has been a charity campaigner for the Marie Keating Foundation, which raises awareness for breast cancer and named after his mother who died from the disease in 1998.
 Alongside his wife Storm, he is also passionate about sustainability and environmental issues.

-He lives just outside London with his wife Storm, son Cooper and daughter Coco.
+He lives just outside London with his wife Storm and their children.